Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: II. Applications: single- and two-tone driving

-where the expansion is valid for weak driving \(|\beta^{(1)}|\ll1\).
-The term \(c_{-2}(k)\) originates from the time-periodic modulation of \(d_z(k)\) and physically represents a higher-order (here, effectively third-order) process that nevertheless contributes to the single-photon resonance when combined with other harmonics.
-Retaining the \(J_2(\beta^{(1)})\) contribution yields the estimate
+where the expansion is valid for weak driving, $|\beta^{(1)}|\ll1$.
+The term $c_{-2}(k)$ originates from the time-periodic modulation of $d_z(k)$ and represents a higher-order process that still contributes to the $\ell=1$ resonant channel through harmonic mixing.
+Retaining the $J_2(\beta^{(1)})$ contribution yields the estimate